samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/19/26 - Sunday
-- Check about turning off trading snailmail triggers
+- Done for now. ~~Check about turning off trading snailmail triggers~~ do it with dad when he logs in to change his settings.
 - DONE ~~goto gym, Set A~~

 ## 4/18/26 - Saturday